While we may try to ignore it, simply put, we live in a world where there are more people trying to force us to spend money than save it.

 Report fraudulent activity.
 If you feel you’ve been the victim of a student loan scam, you do have recourse.
 Contact your lender or student loan servicer to report any problems and rectify any issues if you’ve paid a scammer and had your loans go into default.
 If your credit report is at issue, contact the three credit bureaus (TransUnion, Equifax and Experian) file a request to investigate, and ask to put a hold/freeze on your credit if your accounts have fallen into the wrong hands.
 The Consumer Financial Protection Bureau also has an easy complaint process you can follow.
 Simply contacting your bank may be enough to reverse payments, cancel checks or claim a phony transaction.

 Research before you do business.
 Just because a company looks real doesn’t mean they are -- and just because they look phony doesn’t necessarily mean they’re not authentic.
 Do your homework before working with anyone you may transact money with.
 Examine what kind of online/social media presence they have.
 Are they affiliated with any more recognizable lenders, schools or banking institutions?
 Do their phone numbers work?
-How are they rated through the Better Business Bureau or other online sources?
+How are they rated through the Better Business Bureau, Trustpilot, or other online sources?
 Vet them out, inside and out, before doing business with anyone.